-- To successfully stream, you have to look at the paid and free options out there for software, streaming platforms, and more.
+- To successfully stream, you have to look at the paid and free options for software, streaming platforms, and more.
 Some streaming platforms will have time caps.
 Others will have further restrictions.
-For us, we were broadcasting re-mixed music and streaming for up to 12 hours, so going to YouTube or another provider wasn’t going to work.
-In the end, we settled on one that did.
+For example: we were broadcasting re-mixed music and streaming for up to 12 hours, which meant we couldn’t use YouTube Live.

 - DON’T RELY SOLELY on “house” internet for on-location productions.
-We had a backup that SAVED OUR BACON and allowed us to stream at two of our location sites, including our Ecamm site.
+We had a backup that SAVED OUR BACON.
+It allowed us to stream at two of our location sites, including our Ecamm site.

-- I feel confident that if you need to produce a long form live stream like we did for a client, Ecamm can help you do it.
-With its amazing software, great community, and rock star users (like Jillian!) you can successfully stream for paid clients as well.
+- I feel confident that if you need to produce a long form live stream, Ecamm can help you do it.
+It’s an amazing software back by an incredible community and rock star users like Jillian.
+It’s great for live streaming and creating content for yourself, but you can successfully stream for paid clients as well.

 This article was written and contributed by Ivan Barra.

 Ivan Barra is the CEO of IBF.
 He’s a Latino video producer based in the Midwest, specializing in serving the corporate and non-profit sectors.
 He leads a team of video content creators through video, strategy, animation, and distribution means.
-He founded his company over 10 years ago while simultaneously working in the nonprofit world.
-He can be found on socials by looking for him @ivanbarrafilms or his platform of choice for connecting professionally, LinkedIn.
+Ivan founded his company over 10 years ago while simultaneously working in the nonprofit world.
+You can find him online @ivanbarrafilms or his platform of choice for connecting professionally, LinkedIn.

 Jillian Morin is the owner of Creative Communicators, LLC.
 You can find Jill on Instagram, on YouTube at MissJill, and many other social media platforms.